AvailLang/Avail/avail-plugin/README.md

 	}
 }

 dependencies {
     testImplementation(kotlin("test"))
+    // This adds the listed dependency to the custom build of the workbench fat
+    // jar.
+    availWorkbench("org.some.dependency:someProject:9.8.7")
 }

 avail {
     // Indicates whether or not the Avail Standard Library, `avail-stdlib`
     // should be imported into the roots directory useAvailStdLib = true

     // Provides a custom name for the workbench jar created and run from
     // the `assembleAndRunWorkbench` task.
 Defaults to "workbench". workbenchName = "sample-workbench"

     // Point to a file that contains the file header comment body to be used
     // by all generated modules.
     moduleHeaderCommentBodyFile = "$projectDir/copyright.txt"

     // Specify the roots directory where the roots should be located. rootsDirectory = "$projectDir/avail/my-roots"

     // Add this new root to the roots directory and create it. createRoot("my-avail-root") { root ->
-		root.modulePackage("App") { modulePackage ->
+        // Creates a module package and package representative root.modulePackage("App") { modulePackage ->
             modulePackage.versions = listOf("Avail-1.0.6")
             modulePackage.extends = listOf("Avail")
         }

+        // Creates a module
         root.module("Scripts") { module ->
             module.versions = listOf("Avail-1.0.6")
             module.uses = listOf("Avail")
             module.moduleHeaderCommentBody =
                 "Copyright © 1993-2021, The Avail Foundation, LLC.\n" +
                     "All rights reserved."
         }
     }

     // Adds a root that will not be located in the `rootsDirectory`. root("imported-library", "jar:/Users/Some/Place/Else/imported-library.jar")
     {
         // Will be run as part of the initialize task println("imported-library action has run!!!")
     }

     // Includes a jar in the fatjar, workbench.jar, used to run the workbench
     // with your project roots.
 Note that this is the jar for this sample
     // project.
 The dependency to create this so it can be included is set up
     // in the `tasks.assembleAndRunWorkbench` configuration below.
-	workBenchDependency("${buildDir}/libs/sample-1.0.0.jar")
+    workbenchDependency("${buildDir}/libs/sample-1.0.0.jar")
+	workbenchDependency("/Users/Person/local/libs/myLocal-1.2.4.jar")
 }
 tasks {
 	assembleAndRunWorkbench {
             // This task is used to build and launch the Avail Workbench.
 In this
             // example, the `dependsOn(jar)` is used as the Workbench fatjar is to
             // include this sample project's jar file (see the included
-        // workbenchDependency above.
+            // workbenchDependency above).
 This is only needed if you require a
             // task be complete before the Workbench jar is built. dependsOn(jar)
         }

 	test {
 		useJUnitPlatform()